MinnPost/object-sync-for-salesforce/docs/mapping.md

 ![WordPress fieldmap](./assets/img/screenshots/05-wordpress-fieldmap.png)

+#### Wordpress fields

 WordPress does not currently have a way to get all fields from an object.
 This plugin attempts to do this by combining the fields from an object's main table (`wp_posts`, `wp_users`, etc.) with the metadata for that object (`wp_postmeta`, `wp_usermeta`, etc.).
 This isn't perfect, but it gets most fields.

+The plugin also has a hook to modify what fields are included for an object.
+You can read more about this in the [extending mapping options documentation](./extending-mapping-options.md#available-wordpress-fields).

+#### Salesforce fields

 Salesforce fields come from the `object_describe` API method.

+#### Other configuration

 Prematch determines whether the field should be used to match objects.
 If it is checked, the plugin will see objects that share a value in that pair to be matched.